Kentucky Women's Cancer Screening Program

 Through its landmark National Breast and Cervical Cancer Early Detection Program, CDC now supports screening activities in all 50 states, five U.S. territories, the District of Columbia and through 15 American Indian/Alaska Native organizations.
 By October 1997, more than 1.5 million screening tests had been provided by the NBCCEDP.

 Fiscal year 1999 appropriations of approximately $158 million enabled CDC to expand access to screening and follow-up services, increase education and outreach programs for women and health care providers and improve quality assurance measures for screening.

 In 1990, Senate Bill 41 was passed, establishing a breast cancer screening program in the Kentucky Department for Public Health.
 In addition to setting out general guidelines for the operation of a breast cancer screening program, SB 41 established a Breast Cancer Advisory Committee for the purpose of advising the Commissioner of the Department for Public Health on developing guidelines for breast cancer screening services.
 The 1994 General Assembly made amendments to the original statute with passage of House Bill 931 which clarified statute language, added three new members to the Breast Cancer Advisory Committee and expanded reporting requirements to the Governor and Legislature.
 The 1998 General Assembly again amended existing law designating Nov.
 1 as the due date for the annual report and adding a radiologist to the Advisory Committee.

-This booklet was developed by the National Cancer Institute to assist women who have been diagnosed with breast cancer in making treatment decisions.
+This booklet was developed by the National Cancer Institute to help women who have been diagnosed with breast cancer make treatment decisions.
 The booklet can be obtained by contacting the Cancer Information Service at 1-800-4-CANCER (1-800-422-6237)